3. Opening a CFD position

 When you’ve decided which market you want to trade, you’re ready to place a deal.
 The first thing to decide when placing a deal is whether you want to go long or short.
 Say, for example, that you want to trade the FTSE 100.
 If you think its value will fall, you sell (or go short); if you think it will climb, you buy (or go long).

 When opening a position, there are a few things to keep in mind:

 Buy and sell prices

+The price to buy will always be higher than the current underlying value, and the price to sell will always be lower.
 The difference between the two prices is called the spread.
-Most trades with IG Bank are charged via the spread: with the exception of shares, which incur commission.
+Most trades with IG are charged via the spread, with the exception of shares, which incur commission.

 When trading CFDs, you need to decide how many contracts you want to trade.
 Each market has its own minimum number of contracts: the FTSE’s, for instance, is one contract.